-Oxidative stress and inflammation play crucial roles in the ageing process, dementia, and many age-related diseases.
-Walnuts contain multiple components with antioxidant and anti-inflammatory effects.
-These components may have additive or synergistic effects in suppressing inflammation and oxidative damage.
+Oxidative stress and inflammation are key reasons behind age-related conditions like dementia.
+Walnuts contain multiple components that have additive or synergistic effects in suppressing inflammation and oxidative damage.

-Inflammation can also lead to many other diseases like diabetes, rheumatoid arthritis, atherosclerosis and allergies.
-Walnuts can prove beneficial because they have anti-inflammatory properties.
+Inflammation also leads to many other diseases like diabetes, rheumatoid arthritis, atherosclerosis and allergies.
 Consuming walnuts every day may help in combating these diseases better.

 Walnuts encourage a healthy lipid supply due to an abundance of omega-3 fats like alpha-linolenic acid and linolenic acid.
 Studies suggest that a serving of walnuts a day helps lower cholesterol and reduces the risk of coronary heart disease.
 They are also beneficial in lowering high blood pressure.

-Cancer may not be entirely the result of novel or inherited genetic mutations.
-However, it is a largely preventable disease.
 Research says that biochemicals, including omega-3 fatty acids, tocopherols etc., present in walnuts have cancer-prevention properties.
-Multiple components present in walnuts contribute through numerous pathways to suppress the risk of developing cancer.
+These components present in walnuts can contribute to suppressing the risk of developing prostate, breast, or pancreatic cancers.

-Walnuts contain essential fatty acids like linoleic acid and alpha-linolenic acid.
-These fatty acids prevent the loss of scalp hair and eyebrows.
+The fatty acids present in walnuts prevent the loss of scalp hair and eyebrows.
 In addition, they help nourish and strengthen your hair to improve hair health.

-Walnuts contain an amino acid named tryptophan, which helps in regulating the body clock.
-Our body uses the amino acid to produce serotonin and melatonin, both involved in regulating sleep.
+Walnuts contain an amino acid named tryptophan which helps in regulating the body’s clock.
+Our body uses this amino acid to produce serotonin and melatonin, both involved in regulating sleep.

-Thus, one serving of walnuts before bedtime may help improve your sleep quality and regulate the sleep cycle.
+Thus, having walnuts before bedtime may help improve your sleep quality and support better health, both physical and mental.